lsst/felis/docs/user-guide/model.rst

 :``@id``: A unique identifier for this table.
 :``description``: A textual description of this table.
 :``columns``: The list of columns in the table.
-:``primaryKey``: A list of column names that make up the primary key for this table.
+:``primaryKey``: The ID of the table's primary key column or a list of IDs that make up a composite primary key.
 :``constraints``: The list of constraints for the table.
-The most typical type is a foreign key constraint.
+Refer to the :ref:`Constraint` section for more information.
 :``indexes``: The list of indexes for the table.
+Refer to the :ref:`Index` section for more information.

 A table may also have the following optional attributes: